zwave-js/node-zwave-js/packages/zwave-js/api.md

 export { guessFirmwareFileFormat }

+// Warning: (ae-missing-release-tag) "HealNetworkOptions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface HealNetworkOptions {
+    includeSleeping?: boolean;
+}

 // Warning: (ae-missing-release-tag) "HealNodeStatus" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)